 While vlogger Beats By Deb is known for her bright eye looks, this one takes the cake.
-We're obsessed with this bright-colored butterfly look.
-From blue to green, pinks, and purples, Deb shows us how to use almost every color of the rainbow to create the ultimate butterfly effect, with glitter!
+We're obsessed with this bright butterfly look.
+From blue to green, pinks, and purples, Deb shows us how to use almost every color of the rainbow to create the ultimate butterfly effect, complete with glitter.
 The end result is perfect for Halloween and beyond.
 To get this look she used the Carnival Palette by BPerfect.
-When doing colorful eye looks, make sure to prep the lids properly, "Normally I want an eye base to be translucent so you can see the lid through it, but in this case when you’re doing something intricate you want something opaque to create an even canvas to work with," says Brownell.
-Brownwell suggests trying a paint pot ($23) from MAC.
+When doing colorful eye looks, make sure to prep the lids properly, "Normally I want an eye base to be translucent so you can see the lid through it, but in this case when you’re doing something intricate you want something opaque to create an even canvas to work with," Brownell says, also suggesting trying a paint pot ($25) from MAC.

 Blue lashes, yellow lids, pink hair, and a smattering of periwinkle butterflies?
 YouTube vlogger Sherliza Moé is butterfly perfection.
 We're 100 percent transfixed with this Halloween makeup tutorial that's one part fairytale, one part butterfly, and frankly, we're itching to try it out for ourselves.
 Oh, and just in case you decide to opt in for the wig, Nicki Minaj's very own mane master, Kendall Dorsey, gave us his best tips and tricks when it comes to Halloween wearing a wig.
 For a look like this, Brownell recommends to start with the eyes first.

 "Start with the eyes first, especially if you’re using things like loose glitters and pigments, otherwise things will get messy.
-Then you can wipe any fallout clean without having to patch up any of the rest of your makeup," says Brownell.
+Then you can wipe any fallout clean without having to patch up any of the rest of your makeup," Brownell explains.

-Sherliza used a Shimmering Vision ($75) cream eyeshadow palette from Kryolan for this mesmerizing eye look, and topped it off with blue glitter.
+Moé used the Shimmering Vision ($81) cream eyeshadow palette from Kryolan for this mesmerizing eye look, topping it off with blue glitter.

-It's no surprise we've copycatted and translated all of our favorite social media filters into real-life Halloween looks over the years.
+It's no surprise we've translated all of our favorite social media filters into real-life Halloween looks over the years.
 (Baby fawn, anyone?)
-Alas, the oh so popular butterfly-goddess-gilded-perfection filter is one of our all-time faves, and thanks to My Pale Skin, we're finally getting a glittering how-to just in time for this year's Halloween shenanigans.
-True, the headpiece is kind of the star of the show here, but we also lust over the simplicity of gold shimmering lids, wispy ink-black lashes, and the perfect nude pout.
-While this look may seem daunting, Dorman reminds us, "For first-time costume makeup applying, I would recommend choosing products with textures you are familiar working with.
+Alas, the oh so popular golden butterfly filter is one of our all-time faves, and thanks to My Pale Skin, we're finally getting a glittering how-to just in time for this year's Halloween shenanigans.
+The headpiece is the star of the show here, but we also lust over the simplicity of gold shimmering lids, wispy ink-black lashes, and the perfect nude pout.
+While this look may seem daunting, Dorman reminds us, "For first-time costume makeup applying, I would recommend choosing products with textures you're familiar working with.
 If you tend to use a lot of powder eyeshadows, get powder pigments.
 If you use more creams, get cream-based makeup.
 It will be easy to create new looks with textures you already know how to work with."

 Vlogger Julia Graf describes this Technicolor take on Halloween butterfly makeup as "butterfly fairy," and we'd have to agree.
-The sky is the limit as far as your color palette goes, but we're personally big fans of the way Graf interspersed bright pops of magenta, fuchsia, and electric orange and yellow.
+The sky's the limit as far as your color palette goes, but we're big fans of the way Graf interspersed bright pops of magenta, fuchsia, and electric orange and yellow.
 To make this look really pop, Graf first applied white face paint all over her neck and chest.
-Replicate this look at home using the SFX Créme Color ($5) from NYX.
-Just make sure you prep your skin properly before applying an all-over face color.
+Replicate this look at home using the Vivid Brights Crème Color ($10) from NYX—just make sure you prep your skin properly before applying an all-over face color.

 "For costume makeup I prefer to use lighter moisturizers that soak into the skin.
 A lot of costume makeup is water-based and will work best in moisturized skin that isn’t greasy.
-I like Paula's Choice Water-Infusing Electrolyte Moisturizer ($36)," says Dorman.
+I like Paula's Choice Water-Infusing Electrolyte Moisturizer ($37)," Dorman shares.